 Nutrients required for healthy thyroid function

-In addition to a variety of vitamins, good levels of thyroid hormones require the right amounts of the following key nutrients:
+There are many vitamins and minerals required for healthy thyroid function, but in particular, good levels of thyroid hormones require the right amounts of the following key nutrients:

 - tyrosine (an amino acid from protein)